Special Session

 Submission method

-Submit your Full Paper (no less than 8 pages) or your paper abstract-without publication (200-400 words) via Online Submission System, then choose Track: ICCCM 2023-Special Session
+Submit your Full Paper (no less than 8 pages) or your paper abstract-without publication (200-400 words) via Online Submission System, then choose Track: ICCCM 2024-Special Session 2 (Interdisciplinary Aspects of AI, IoT for Industrial and Medical Applications, and Social Deployment)

 Template Download